These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 T1C10 (C) [97.5a]

-C. As soon as your name and call sign appear in the FCC’s ULS database
+C. As soon as your operator/station license grant appears in the FCC’s license database

 T1C11 (A) [97.21(b)]